qyber-black/Code-MRSNet/README.md

   tensorflow support) is strongly recommended.

 * Standard packages:
-  * Git with git-lfs for git submodule support.
+  * Git and git-lfs for git with submodules and LFS support.
   * Python 3.9 with pip (recent python3 versions should be OK).
   * Install these using your package manager with root privileges.
 E.g. Debian based distributions: